nkhil/front-end-resources/Resources.md

 ```
 ## SASS lighten(), darken() and more

 SASS comes with functions you can use without declaring.
 I'll add examples below.
+I use these mostly to add hover states on buttons, containers, links etc.

 **Examples**